-In addition to playing with the Augusta Symphony, Lucas performs regularly with the Alabama Symphony, the Savannah Philharmonic, the Georgia Symphony, and the ARCO Chamber Orchestra.
-His orchestral experience also includes engagements with the Grant Park Orchestra, the Charleston Symphony, and the Orchestra of the Americas.
-A versatile musician, Lucas often plays in early music ensembles such as New Trinity Baroque and has premiered and recorded solo and ensemble works written by living composers.
+In addition to playing with the Augusta Symphony, Lucas is a member of the Winston-Salem Symphony and the Greensboro Symphony Orchestra and performs regularly with the Savannah Philharmonic.
+His orchestral experience also includes engagements with the Grant Park Orchestra, the Charleston Symphony, the Alabama Symphony, and the Orchestra of the Americas.
+A versatile musician, Lucas often performs in a variety of chamber music ensembles, plays on period instruments with early music groups such as New Trinity Baroque, and has premiered and recorded solo and ensemble works written by living composers.

-Lucas holds Master and DMA degrees from the University of Georgia and a Bachelor of Music from the University of North Texas.
+Lucas holds Master and DMA degrees from the University of Georgia, and a Bachelor of Music from the University of North Texas.
 His major professors include Levon Ambartsumian and Julia Bushkova.
-In addition, Lucas is regularly invited to serve as faculty at summer music festivals and to teach masterclasses and perform chamber music recitals at universities and music schools throughout the United States and Argentina.

 Assistant Principal Viola